noaione/yuusha-shoukan-ln/sources/v01/chapter0.md

 at a luxuriously decorated guest room.
 It looks like the explanation for the Hero, Mitsunaga-kun will be given here, making him stay behind here together with the people dressed in white clothes reminiscent of a clergyman.
-Meanwhile, the two girls and I will be guided to a seperate room...
+Meanwhile, the two girls and I will be guided to a separate room...

 The room was less than half the size of the previous guest room, but it was large enough and the interior was reminiscent of medieval European with large